Types of infertility

 - Obturative infertility is very similar to tubal-peritoneal one, but it is found in males.
 It is characterized by partial or complete sperm ducts occlusion caused by diseases or malformations of urethral canal and accessory sex gland, congenital or acquired sperm ducts obstruction.
 It may also be caused by sexually transmitted infections or male genitals injury.

-- Endocrine factor is found both in females and males.
+- The endocrine factor is found both in females and males.
 This type found in females is caused by oocyte maturation failure and ovulation failure which depend on hormone level and its alterations.
-In males this factor is characterized by sperm quality and count reduction due to male hormone level reduction.
-Sperm alterations may also be caused by such pathologies as varicocele, hydrocele, cryptorchidism, epidemic parotiditis acquired in puberty age, ecological situation (radiation, high ambient temperatures, infections, stress) and unhealthy way of life (smoking, excess consumption of alcohol and etc.)
+In males, this factor is characterized by sperm quality and count reduction due to male hormone level reduction.
+Sperm alterations may also be caused by such pathologies as varicocele, hydrocele, cryptorchidism, epidemic parotitis acquired in puberty age, ecological situation (radiation, high ambient temperatures, infections, stress) and unhealthy way of life (smoking, excess consumption of alcohol and etc.)

-- Uterine factor is congenital uterine malformations, acquired structural alterations due to injuries and operations, intrauterine adhesions, i.e. intrauterine synechia.
+- The uterine factor is congenital uterine malformations, acquired structural alterations due to injuries and operations, intrauterine adhesions, i.e. intrauterine synechia.

 - Factor related to genital endometriosis is found in 30% of infertility cases.

 - Immune factors are the autoimmune process in the organism of a man, i.e. a man is immune to his own spermatozoa (for example, due to testicles injury) or a woman has antibodies to the spermatozoa of her husband.
 Another example of this factor is the compatibility of antigens of 1 and 2 class (HLA typing) found in a couple of spouses.